-You may elect to do a project on a topic of your choosing that related to our course (i.e. is about the neuroscience of motivation).
+You may elect to do a project on a topic of your choosing that related to our course (i.e. is about drugs and the mind/brain, with an optional societal component).
 This is a project written specifically for this course; handing in work done for another course (past or present) is not acceptable.
 If you elect to do the project, the grade you receive on that project will be worth 25% of your final grade, and the grades you receive on each of the exams will be worth the following: Midterm 1 (25%), Midterm 2 (25%), Final Exam (25%).

 There are three purposes to this optional project: 1) To offer you the chance to explore a topic of interest in greater depth than the lectures and readings can provide; 2) To assess your ability to think critically and creatively; 3) To offer you a chance to explore other ways of expressing your knowledge.
 As such, the content of your project should not overlap substantially with the material in the text or lectures.
+It can be about the same drugs as in class, but should be deeper or more specifically focused on information not discussed in class.